ICBET 2025 Full Paper Submission Deadline: 05 February, 2025 Conference Dates: 27th - 30th June 2025 Conference Place: Jeju Island, South Korea

 Giovanni Pappalettera is an Associate Professor at Polytechnic University of Bari, where he also lectures in the Bachelor Degree in Industrial Design and the Master Degree of Mechanical Engineering.
 He earned his PhD in Mechanical and Biomechanical Design at Politecnico di Bari and in Biomechanics and Bioengineering at Scuola Interpolitecnica di Dottorato di Torino.
 His primary research interests include material characterization and experimental mechanics, encompassing optical methods, acoustic emission, and residual stress analysis.
 He is actively involved in biomechanics research including ultrasound-induced fatigue effects on cells, mechanical characterization of dental devices, and 3D dental element reconstruction.
 In 2007 and 2008, he was a visiting researcher at Politechnika Warsawska – Warszawa, and in 2009, he was a visiting researcher at the Northern Illinois University - DeKalb.
 Giovanni serves on the PhD committee in Mechanical and Management Engineering at Politecnico di Bari.
 He has authored over a hundred papers in international journals and conference proceedings and is a co-inventor of three Italian patents.
 He is also a co-author of three books and a member of international associations, including the Society of Experimental Mechanics, the European Society of Experimental Mechanics, and the Italian Association of Stress Analysis.
 Since 2003, he has been a research associate at the National Institute of Nuclear Physics (INFN).

-Speech Title: "Effects of OUT (Onco-Ultrasound-Tripsy) in-vitro Treatment on Cancer and Healthy Cells"
+Speech Title: "Effects of OUT (Onco-Ultrasound-Tripsy) in-vitro Treatment on Cancer and Healthy Cells: Application to U937 Human Histiocytic Lymphoma Cells"

 Assoc.
 Prof. Guanghui (Richard) Wang